 What is an Embroidery Hoop?

 An embroidery hoop is a structure that includes a pair of circular or elliptical coaxial rings.
 It holds the cloth to provide comfort while sewing the lace in the fabric.
-Do you know that embroidery hoops are also known as tambour frames (click this link to get a selection of ideas on amazon.com).
+Embroidery hoops are also known as tambour frames (click this link to get a selection of ideas on amazon.com).

-The main thing that differentiates the old and the new hoop is the material.
-Previously, metals, bones are ivories used, whereas nowadays, plastic and wood are given priority.
+The main thing that difference is the material.
+Previously, metals, bones and ivory was used, whereas today you only find plastic and wood mostly.

 Why is an Embroidery Hoop mostly avoided?